Greater Underwater Propulsion Power Program: GUPPY IB program

 GUPPY IB was an informal designation for a limited upgrade and modernization given to four boats for transfer to foreign navies.
 These boats had snorkels and were generally similar to the GUPPY IA, except that they were not equipped with the modern sonar, fire control systems, or ESM.
 The two Italian boats were of the thin-skinned Gato class.
+The two Dutch boats formed together the Walrus class.